Pedro Nunes (racing driver)

-Pedro Henrique Nunes, also known as Pedro Enrique (born 22 August 1988, in São Paulo) is a Brazilian racing driver.
+Pedro Henrique Nunes, also known as Pedro Enrique (born 22 August 1988) is a Brazilian racing driver.

 Career

 Formula Three Sudamericana

 Nunes drove in the Formula Three Sudamericana championship from 2006 to 2008, finishing as runner-up in his final year in the category.

 Formula Renault

 In 2006, Nunes also drove at selected races in the Brazilian Formula Renault series.
 In 2007, he drove in twenty races overall in Eurocup Formula Renault 2.0 and Formula Renault 2.0 Northern European Cup for SL Formula Racing.

 Formula Three Euroseries

 For 2009 he moved to the Formula Three Euroseries for Manor Motorsport, finishing 27th in the championship.
 He also appeared as a guest driver at the Autódromo Internacional do Algarve in Portimão in British Formula 3.

 GP3 Series

 2010 saw Nunes move to the GP3 Series, competing for ART Grand Prix.
 He joined Esteban Gutiérrez and Alexander Rossi at the team.